ABRG-Models/Stalefish/reading/README.md

  * **FrameNNN/pixels**: In here, all coordinates represent original location information in screen pixels.

- * **FrameNNN/scaled**: In *scaled*, location information is given in mm, scaled from screen pixels.
+ * **FrameNNN/scaled**: In **scaled**, location information is given in mm, scaled from screen pixels.
 No transformation is applied to individual frames.

- * **FrameNNN/autoalign**: Location info given in mm, with each brain slice auto-aligned with its neighbours, using the user-provided curve points to determine the best possible translation and rotation to align the slice.
+ * **FrameNNN/autoalign**: Locations here are given in mm, with each brain slice auto-aligned with its neighbours, using the user-provided curve points to determine the best possible translation and rotation to align the slice.

  * **FrameNNN/lmalign**: Location info in mm, with each brain slice aligned with its neighbours making use of the user-supplied tissue